 If several years have gone by since you last used someone as a reference, then it’s common courtesy to get in touch with them and ask whether they are still happy to provide you with one now.
 People’s circumstances change and they may not be as willing as they once were to be called upon in this way.
 They may also feel like the passage of time means their reference is no longer as relevant.

-As a referee, there is nothing worse than receiving an unsolicited request from a company asking for a reference on someone, when you haven’t been asked in advance, and this might not make them feel inclined to give you a glowing report!
+As a referee, there’s nothing worse than receiving an unsolicited request from a company asking for a reference on someone when you haven’t been asked in advance, and this might not make them feel inclined to give you a glowing report!
 Conversely, most former employees and colleagues are only too happy to provide a reference when asked – many feel privileged to have been asked – so there is no need to be shy about asking.

 If they don’t want their details being passed on to any of your potential employers, you could ask whether they would be happy to write you a signed letter that you can use instead.
 You can then make photocopies or scanned copies and pass them on to employers if they ask for your reference details – explaining that your reference is no longer available for direct contact, but that they’ve written you a letter.